 the facility use, including but not limited to expenses associated with the

 College regular schedule

 installation, room set-up, opening/closing, custodial services, and supervision.

 The use of a College facility shall be requested by an application process and reserved on a first come, first served basis, subject to the classification of priorities as listed in Section B. - User Priority, and any other College use conditions or restrictions which may be applicable at the time the Facility Use Application is approved.
 A Facility Use Application is required for any scheduled event and shall be filed with the Campus Services office.
 A Facility Use Application may not request facility use of more than one (1) week.
 The Campus Services office must approve, in writing, any exception for a longer duration or for consecutive weeks of use.

-The College must receive written notice more than two (2) full business days prior to the date of the event if the applicant chooses to cancel the use of a facility.
-The College will charge a twenty-five dollar ($25.) processing fee and any costs incurred if the user fails to provide notice of the cancellation more than two (2) full business days before the event.
+The College must receive written notice no less than two (2) business days prior to the date of the event if the applicant chooses to cancel the use of a facility.
+The College will charge a twenty-five dollar ($25) processing fee and any costs incurred if the user fails to provide notice of the cancellation more than two (2) business days before the event.

 B. User Priority

-Following is the user priority that shall be adhered to in reserving a College facility:
+Following is the user priority list that shall be adhered to in reserving a College facility: